 When the meeting ended, the representatives compiled a list of objectives for future postal agreements.
 These included reducing international mail rates, reducing or abolishing transit fees, setting uniform postal rates, and establishing clear rules on the exchange of mail between countries.

 Although Blair did not intend to create a permanent organization, another conference was held 11 years later in Bern, Switzerland.
-Twenty-two nations, comprising the International Postal congress, drafted and signed the Bern Treaty, which established the General Postal Union.
+Twenty-two nations, comprising the International Postal Congress, drafted and signed the Treaty of Bern, which established the General Postal Union.
 Under this treaty, member nations, including Europe, Britain, and the United States, standardized postal rates and units of weight.
-They also set forth procedures for transporting ordinary mail.
-Ordinary mail included letters, postcards, and small packages.
+They also set forth procedures for transporting ordinary mail, which included letters, postcards, and small packages.
 Separate rules governed the transportation of items, such as parcel post, newspapers, magazines, and money orders.